mvolkmann/blog/src/sample.md

 - Data from the database is converted to JSON.
 - The endpoint returns a JSON response.
 - JavaScript running in the browser parses the JSON into a JavaScript object.
-- HTML is generated from the JavaScript object and inserted into the DOM.
+- The framework generates HTML from the JavaScript object and inserts it into the DOM.

 Htmx is a client-side JavaScript library that simplifies this process.
 The name is short for "HyperText Markup Extensions".

-In the htmx approach, endpoints convert data to HTML (or plain text) rather than JSON, and that is returned.
+With htmx, endpoints convert data to HTML (or plain text) rather than JSON, and that is returned.
 JavaScript in the browser no longer needs to parse JSON and generate HTML from it.